ankitojha07/ankitojha07/README.md

 <hr>
 </br>

-## ⚡ About Me
+## 😄 About Me

 - Pronouns: He/Him
 - I’m currently pursuing my Bachelors in Information Technology and have a strong interest in **Coding**💙
 - I am currently focusing on **Linux and Computer Networking**.
 A beginner contributor at **Open Source**.
--  am looking forward to enhance my knowledge by learning new skills and grow in the tech fields.
+- I am looking forward to enhance my knowledge by learning new skills and grow in the tech fields.
 - Check my **YouTube Channel**  https://youtube.com/@codeforcoffeee

 <br/>